eva-vision/Brain2Speech-with-DNN/README.md

 # DATA

 ![image](https://github.com/eva-vision/2BRAINS/assets/52841811/a63151c9-7b32-4f6e-a067-d1205f2aa78e)

 # FUNCTIONS OF THE FILES

 'MelFilterBank.py' makes Mel filtering on the audio data.

 'Requirements.txt' contains the dependencies.

 'extract_features.py' loads, extracts and prepares the raw data from the zipped data file available on https://osf.io/nrgx6/

+'project milestone 1' CoLab notebook.

 # HOW TO RUN IT

-Import the Python files to CoLabs.
+Run 'project milestone 1' in CoLab.